 - To make the filling, melt the butter and chocolate in a large microwave safe bowl in 30-second increments, mixing after each 30 seconds, until melted, about 1½ minutes total.
-Add the sugar, chocolate sweet tahini, cocoa powder, cinnamon, and salt, and whisk until smooth.
+Add the sugar, chocolate sweet tahini, cocoa powder, and cinnamon, and whisk until smooth.
 You may need to transfer to a larger bowl.

 - Once dough has risen, turn dough out onto a floured countertop, and divide dough in half.
 Making sure that your countertop is liberally floured, roll one dough half into a rectangle about 10 x 14 inches, with the longer side closest to you.
 Spread half of the filling over the rolled dough using an offset spatula, leaving about 1 inch on the edges.
 Starting with the side closest to you, roll the dough into a tight roll.
 Place the roll seam side down on a cookie sheet.
 Repeat with remaining dough and filling.

 - Place rolls in the freezer for 15-20 minutes while you prepare the syrup.
 In a medium saucepan, combine the water and sugar.
 Bring to a boil.
 Once boiling, stir for 20-30 seconds, until sugar has melted.
 Set aside to cool completely.